Poor color quality and light level are two of the calling cards of “heat stroke” in an LED sign—ignore these symptoms at your own peril.

 At MEGA, we take heat management seriously.
-Our signs are built to withstand the heat of the summer sun and still keep on kicking, and there’s a reason customers call our LED signs some of the most reliable they’ve ever seen.
+Our signs are built to withstand the heat of the summer sun even in places like New Mexico, California, and Arizona, and still keep on kicking, and there’s a reason customers call our LED signs some of the most reliable they’ve ever seen.

 Get in touch with us today to find out more about what LED can do for your business.